 I wonder if my grandmother, born in 1930 would have laughed if I told her Pearl Harbor Day was ancient history to me?
 She was only 11 years old when it happened, but I bet she remembers the fear and shock that reverberated through the country.
 Why didn’t she ever tell me about December 7, 1941?
 Why didn’t I ask her?

 I want my kids to know about the terrorist attack on 9/11, now called Patriot’s Day, because it is a piece of history I experienced first hand.
 I also want them to know because I want them to be able to look at what is happening in our world today and see God’s hand.
+If your kids have questions about the recently-ended war in Afghanistan that began after 9/11, check out this post.

 So, how can we talk to our kids about 9/11 and God?